bradydowling/rwx-blog/content/posts/2024-06-17--Setting-Up-Signin-with-Google-Using-Expo-and-Supabase/index.md

    - Click on Create Credentials and choose `OAuth Client ID`.
    - Select `Android` as the application type.
    - Enter your Package Name from your `app.json`/`app.config.js`/`app.config.ts` file (e.g., `com.myorg.myapp`).
+   - Get the SHA-1 certificate fingerprint.
+Where you get the fingerprint will depend on whether your app is in the Play Store or not:
-   - Get the SHA-1 certificate fingerprint by running `eas credentials` from the project root and selecting Android as the platform.
+     - To get it for a beta version of your app, do so by running `eas credentials` from the project root and selecting Android as the platform.
 Run this command to get the fingerprint using Expo's command-line interface:
      ```sh
      eas credentials
      ```